All Tupperware links are affiliate links, meaning I receive a commission for items

 - A Catalog Party is where you provide the host with catalogs, brochures, and order forms.
 They collect the orders and return for you to submit.

 There is no right or wrong way to host a Tupperware party, all three options are acceptable.
-While most consultants have a preference for one type of party, they usually allow their Host to decide what would work best for them.
+While most Reps have a preference for one type of party, they usually allow their Host to decide what would work best for them.
 However if circumstances do not allow you to travel for Home Parties, you may certainly specialize in Online or Catalog Parties.

 Like all companies, Tupperware has policies about how you promote and run your business.
 The rules are fairly straight forward, and I highly suggest you take a moment to look them over.

-Deciding to Become a Tupperware Consultant
+Deciding to Become a Tupperware Representative

-The information I have provided should be considered a very basic introduction to what you can expect when joining Tupperware as an Independent Tupperware Consultant, and is accurate according to my understanding and all training that I have received.
-I am an Independent Tupperware Consultant and am in no way speaking on behalf of the Tupperware Company or as an official representative.
+The information I have provided should be considered a very basic introduction to what you can expect when joining Tupperware as an Independent Tupperware Representative, and is accurate according to my understanding and all training that I have received.
+I am an Independent Tupperware Representative and am in no way speaking on behalf of the Tupperware Company or as an official representative.
 The information given is subject to change at any time.